What's in a Name? Understanding My Journey Through Identity

 To fit in and make life easier, I decided to go by the name "Gina" without even telling my parents.
 I told everyone it was my middle name just so it would be simpler for them.
 This choice helped me get through school, university, and work.
 As I've grown older, I've come to appreciate my nickname "Baby," finding it endearing in a way I couldn't as a child.

 Reflecting on recent events where prominent figures deliberately mispronounced others' names, I find it disgusting.
-It's a reminder of some people's ignorance and laziness, failing to respect others' identities.
+It reminds some people of ignorance and laziness, failing to respect others' identities.
 It strikes a chord with me as someone who has faced this struggle.
 I'm resilient and got through it, but not everyone has the same experience or coping mechanisms.

 This experience has helped me understand why I felt the way I did growing up and chose to use a different name.
 It's clear now that the issue wasn't with me but with the societal norms and attitudes around me.
 Today, I lead my life however I want, but I recognize that others may still struggle with similar challenges.
 It's disheartening to see role models setting such a poor example, but it also clarifies my journey and the importance of respecting others' identities.